FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 First of all....entirely hypoallergenic dogs do not exist and neither do totally allergy-free dog breeds.

-So, if you have allergies there's no single dog that will magically NOT set off your symptoms.
-But luckily there is some good news too......
+So, if you have allergies there's no single magically appropriate dog for you.
+But luckily, there is also some good news!

 Hypoallergenic dogs are specific breeds that tend to produce a lower level of allergic response in people who are sensitive to pet hair and dander.
 For some people, they may not produce any reaction at all.

 But even within this group, each person can have a different reaction to a certain breed, or even to an individual dog